Townsville Ring Road

 The Townsville Ring Road is a motorway in Townsville, Queensland, Australia.
-The road has been constructed as the new A1/M1 (Bruce Highway) route that bypasses the inner metro area of Townsville.
-The road was built in 4 stages with the first stage, the Douglas Arterial Road, opened in April 2005 and the most recent section opened in 2017.
-Stage 5 is commencing construction in late 2020 which includes duplicating the remaining 6-kilometre 2-lane undivided section between Vickers Bridge and Shaw Road in Thuringowa.
-There is no toll for the use of this motorway.
+The road was constructed as the new A1/M1 (Bruce Highway) route intended to bypass the inner metro area of Townsville.
+The road was built in 5 stages with the Stage 1, the Douglas Arterial Road, opened in April 2005 and the final stage, Stage 5, opened in October 2023.
+Stage 5 commenced construction in July 2021 which included the duplication of the remaining 6-kilometre 2-lane undivided section between Vickers Bridge and Shaw Road in Thuringowa.

 History

+Planning for an alternative Bruce Highway route through Townsville began in the mid-1980s.
+The existing route, via Nathan Street, ran through a built-up area, past many driveways, side roads and signalised intersections.
+State and Federal governments agreed that the existing Bruce Highway route through Townsville would be unable to cope with medium to long-term traffic demands.
+In its concept phase, the Townsville Ring Road was known as the Townsville Bypass.
+Work was done in the early 1990s to establish a broad preferred alignment for Sections 1, 2 and 3.
+In 1993 an aerial survey was completed for the section that would eventually become Section 4 - the Bohle Plains Extension.

-The Townsville Ring Road was built in 4 stages:
+The Townsville Ring Road was built in 5 stages, effectively split up into four different sections of motorway alignment, which were in some cases followed by projects that duplicated the existing single carriageway sections:

-Stage 1
+Stage 1 - Section 1

-Stage 1 was the Douglas Arterial Road, which opened April 2005.
-It was in initially a two-lane single carriageway, prior to 2012.
+Stage 1 was the construction of the Douglas Arterial Road, which opened April 2005.
+It was initially a two-lane single carriageway, prior to 2012.

-Stage 2 & 3
+Stage 2 - Sections 2 & 3

-The next stages, the Condon Bypass and Shaws Road extension opened in 2009.
+The next sections, the Shaw Road Extension (Section 2) and Condon Bypass (Section 3) opened in 2009.
 Surveying commenced on 24 October 2006 for the Hervey Range Road Interchange.
 Construction of the interchange began April 2007.
 Upon completion, the road was designated as part of Highway 1, with the route number A1, with plans to eventually be numbered M1 following duplication of the entire project (including construction of the Bohle plains Extension).

+Stage 3 - Duplication of Section 1

+Stage 3 was better known as the Douglas Arterial Duplication.
+This was a duplication of the original motorway alignment constructed in Stage 1 - the Douglas Arterial Road (Section 1).
+Completed in 2012, this was the first section of the Townsville Ring Road to be upgraded to a dual carriageway.

-Stage 4
+Stage 4 - Section 4

 Stage 4 was the Bohle Plains Extension, which opened December 2016.

-Stage 5

-Stage 5 includes duplication between Vickers Bridge and Shaw Road in Thuringowa.
-Construction is expected to commence in mid 2021 and be completed in early 2023 at a cost of $230 million.
-The principal contractor for the project is Georgiou Group.
+This was effectively the final 'section' of the Townsville Ring Road alignment, approximately 11.5km of dual carriageway that connects Shaw Road across the Bohle Plains to link with the Bruce Highway at Mt Low Parkway.